miztli/hybris/README.md

 The data model underlying SAP Commerce is defined in XML files.
 New data types for extensions, called item types, are defined in <extension-name>-items.xml files.

+SAP Commerce refers to data types as itemtypes, each defined in an itemtype XML element.
+You define a new item type by adding a new itemType element to the<extension-name>-items.xml file.
+Similarly, SAP Commerce refers to a one-to-many and many-to-many relationship between itemtypes as a relation, and you define new relations by adding a relation XML element to the <extension-name>-items.xml file.

+At build time and database-initialization time, the platform combines all the XML declarations from the extensions being used, and generates Java classes and a database schema.